Anosov triangle reflection groups in SL(3,R): Triangle reflection groups in SL(3,R)

 In this section, we describe some aspects of the geometry and combinatorics of Coxeter axes, which will be used in \autoref{sec:nested_boxes} and \autoref{sec:transversality}.
 Again, fix a discrete and faithful representation $\rho_0 \colon \Gamma \to \PGL(2,\bR)$.
 It is unique up to conjugation and its generators $\rho_0(s_1),\rho_0(s_2),\rho_0(s_3)$ are the reflections on the sides of a hyperbolic triangle $T$ with angles $\tfrac{\pi}{p_1}, \tfrac{\pi}{p_2}, \tfrac{\pi}{p_3}$.
 This triangle $T$ is a fundamental domain for $\Gamma$ and its translates tile the hyperbolic plane.

 Adding the axes of all conjugates of the Coxeter element $s_1s_2s_3$ (shown in red in \autoref{fig:coxeterline}) gives a finer tessellation.
 To understand its geometry, we consider the union $s_2T \cup T \cup s_3T \cup s_3s_1T$ as in the right part of \autoref{fig:coxeterline}.
 Let $t_1,t_2,t_3$ be the vertices of $T$ and let $A$ be the altitude triangle of $T$, that is the vertices $a_1,a_2,a_3$ of $A$ are the base points of the three altitudes of $T$.
-Note that every geodesic in $\bH^2$ intersects a $\Gamma$--translate of $A$, since their complement is a disconnected union of compact polygons.
+Note that every infinite geodesic in $\bH^2$ intersects a $\Gamma$--translate of $A$, since the complement of $\Gamma A$ is a disconnected union of bounded polygons.

 It is an elementary fact, true in hyperbolic as in Euclidean geometry, that the orthocenter of $T$ is the incenter of $A$; see \cite[Section VI.7]{Fenchel}.
 In particular, $\measuredangle t_2 a_2 a_1 = \measuredangle t_2a_2a_3$ and hence the points $s_2a_1, a_2, a_3$ lie on a common geodesic.
 By the same argument, $s_3a_1$ and $s_3s_1a_2$ are also on that geodesic, which is therefore the axis of $s_3s_1s_2$.